smccowan3/MakawanPay/replit.md

 - **Custom Audio Files**: Implemented audio settings dialog with file upload capability for custom jingle sounds
 - **TypeScript Improvements**: Fixed type safety issues in storage layer and component props
 - **Local Storage Implementation**: Converted app to use browser localStorage for data persistence, ensuring each user's data saves on their machine independently
+- **Hybrid Storage System**: Implemented smart storage that uses PostgreSQL database when server is available, automatically falls back to localStorage when offline, with visual connection status indicators

 # User Preferences